 The Social Network for Innovators in Motion

-I just posted a video of Alyssa Joy Stith doing a short improv with Chris Lancaster.
-214 viewings in a day.
+A month ago, I posted a video of Alyssa Joy Stith doing a short improv with cellist Chris Lancaster.
+214 viewings in a day, now nearing 700.
 A testament to how many friends she had.
-I still don't know anything about why she is no longer with us.
-I wrote her a year ago and just got an answer to a request to be a friend on Facebook, but unfortunately no answers to my questions.
+I still don't know anything about why she is no longer with…Continue

 Also, has anyone had any luck getting into the network for LETS MOVE, Michelle Obama's campaign.
 One would think this network would be a…Continue